naufalalifai/FinalProject-Pweb/README.md

 - Visitors can see information about the clinic
 - Users make and see their appointment
-- Admin can see appointment made by user
+- Admin can see and update appointment made by user

 ## Tech